1/1st Btn 1914-1919

 The 3/1st Cambs had amalgamated with a reserve battalion of the Suffolk Regt to form the Cambs & Suffolk Reserve Btn, The Suffolk Regt.
 It supplied reinforcements to both the Cambridgeshire Regt and Suffolk Regt.
 Some Cambridgeshires posted to the Suffolks would find themselves back with 1/1st Cambs in May 1918 when the 7th Suffolks were disbanded.
 The 7th Btn had itself received reinforcements from its Regiment’s previously disbanded 9th and 8th Battalions, which had both received Cambs Regt men.

-Of course, it wasn’t all one-way traffic because the 1/1st Btn also gained reinforcements from other regiments from late 1916 and the remainder of the war
+Of course, it wasn’t all one-way traffic because the 1/1st Btn also gained reinforcements from other regiments from late 1916 and the remainder of the war.
+Further information about how these drafts changed the composition of the 1/1st Btn can be found by clicking here.

 It is also known that a draft of Cambs Regt men ended up in the 15th Notts & Derby Regt in February 1918.